-- Revising the contracting party's responsibilities to mitigate the conflict - Allowing the contracting party to create firewalls that mitigate the conflict - Asking the contracting party to submit an organizational conflict of interest mitigation plan - Terminating the contracting party's participation
+• Revising the contracting party's responsibilities to mitigate the conflict

+- Allowing the contracting party to create firewalls that mitigate the conflict - Asking the contracting party to submit an organizational conflict of interest mitigation plan - Terminating the contracting party's participation

-Any person or entity (including its employees and affiliates) that enters into a contract with Minnesota Housing must avoid and immediately disclose to Minnesota Housing any and all actual, potential or perceived conflicts of interest through one of the communication channels described in Section 11.06 of this document.
+Any person or entity (including its employees and affiliates) that enters into a contract with Minnesota Housing must avoid and immediately disclose to Minnesota Housing any and all conflicts of interest through one of the communication channels described in section 1.07.

-A contracting party should review its contract agreement and RFP material, if applicable, for further requirements.
+A contracting party should review its contract and request for proposals (RFP) material, if applicable, for further requirements.

-11.04 Assistance to Employees and Affiliated Parties
+1.05 Assistance to Employees and Affiliated Parties